Overview of Research Topics

 1c- Develop the next generation quantum transport simulation tool: GOLLUM

 We co-develop the next generation quantum transport simulation tool: GOLLUM which is a program that computes the charge, spin and thermal transport properties of multi-terminal nano-scale junctions.
-The program can compute transport properties of either user-defined systems described by a tight-binding Hamiltonian, or more material-specific properties of systems composed of real atoms described by DFT Hamiltonians.
-For more information please visit GOLLUM page.
+For more information, visit GOLLUM page.

 2- Molecular electronics